iLib-js/ilib-loctool-samples/README.md

 The source files are in `src/*.js` and the output goes into `resources/[locale]/strings.json`.

+- webos-qml - a sample project containing QML files to translate.
+It is optimized for webOS qml applications The source files are in `src/*.qml` and the output goes into `resources/[projectID]_[locale].ts`.

 ## Mixing and Matching

 Most projects are not homogeneous.
 For example, you may have a single